reema0814/mslearn-fabric/Instructions/Labs/04-data-science.md

 1. Select **Create a new model** in the newly opened pop-up window.

-1. Name the model `model-churn`, and select **Create**.
+1. Select the existing folder and name the model `model-churn`, and select **Save**.

-1. Select **View model** in the notification that appears at the top right of your screen when the model is created.
+1. Select **View ML model** in the notification that appears at the top right of your screen when the model is created.
 You can also refresh the window.
 The saved model is linked under **Registered version**.

 Note that the model, the experiment, and the experiment run are linked, allowing you to review how the model is trained.